lecardozo/nyctf/README.md

 This will start a server on port 8080 that exposes a `/predict` endpoint that expects to receive a POST request with the input data in the payload, following the schema defined in `nyctf.predictor.FeatureSchema`.
 If the input data fails the schema validation, a response containing all the validation errors will be returned.
-Otherwise, the response will contain the predicted fare_amount.
+Otherwise, the response will contain the predicted `fare_amount`.
 Here is an example:

 ```shell
 # Build the image